singularityhub/singularity-python/examples/package_image/README.md

 ## Walk through an example

 I've provided a sample image with a python runscript that uses `argparse` to generate input args, and thus conforms to our current standard that this tool can parse.
 If you want to generate your own template, there are instructions under [make_runscript](../make_runscript).
+You can also skip the example and [downloaded the example package](http://www.vbmis.com/bmi/project/singularity/package_image/ubuntu:latest-2016-04-06.img.zip), or the [image used to create it](http://www.vbmis.com/bmi/project/singularity/package_image/ubuntu:latest-2016-04-06.img).

 First, download this image: